Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models

 \section{Complex vacua vs real vacua}

-In our $D_5$ 4HDM, the complex vacua are characterized by four moduli and three phases, and their vevs are obtained by solving seven stationarity conditions.
-In contrast, the real vacua are determined by four moduli and satisfy three stationarity conditions.
-In the discussion of complex vacua in section \ref{Sec:complex}, when $5\mid n$, some complex vacua become real.
+In our $D_5$ 4HDM, complex vacua are characterized by four moduli and three phases; their vevs are obtained by solving seven stationarity conditions.
+In contrast, real vacua are characterized by four moduli and satisfy three stationarity conditions.
+In the discussion of complex vacua in Section~\ref{Sec:complex}, when $5\mid n$, some complex vacua become real.
 We are interested in the relationship between these two types of vacua.
-In addition, a key question arises: which vacuum is deeper, the complex one or the real one ?
+In addition, a key question arises: which vacuum is deeper—the complex or the real?

 Following Ref.~\cite{Emmanuel-Costa:2016vej}, let $\mathcal{C}(\text{C-X-Yz})$ denote the set of constraints (see Table \ref{Table:cvevcon}) satisfied by a specific complex vacuum, and let $\mathcal{C}(\text{R-X}' \text{-Y}'\text{z}')$ denote the set of constraints (see Table \ref{Table:rvev}) satisfied by a specific real vacuum.
-Then, if in an existing real limit of the vacuum (possibly with sign ambiguity), C‑X‑Yz coincides in specification with R‑X$'$‑Y$'$z$'$, and the constraints are compatible: $ \mathcal{C}(\text{C-X-Yz})\subset \mathcal{C}(\text{R-X}' \text{-Y}'\text{z}')$, we can consider a real vacuum R-X$'$-Y$'$z$'$ as the “origin” of a specific complex vacuum C-X-Yz.
+Then, if there exists a real limit of the vacuum (possibly up to a sign) in which C-X-Yz coincides in specification with R-X$'$-Y$'$z$'$, and the constraints are compatible, i.e., $ \mathcal{C}(\text{C-X-Yz})\subset \mathcal{C}(\text{R-X}' \text{-Y}'\text{z}')$, we may regard the real vacuum R-X$'$-Y$'$z$'$ as the “origin” of the specific complex vacuum C-X-Yz.
 We list the real vacua that satisfy these requirements in Table~\ref{cvsr}.

-It is observed that, except for Vacua C-N-3c and C-N-3d, which cannot be transformed into real vacua, all other complex vacua can be regarded as complex generalizations of certain real vacua.
+Except for Vacua C-N-3c and C-N-3d, which cannot be transformed into real vacua, all other complex vacua can be regarded as complex generalizations of corresponding real vacua.
 There are two main differences between real and complex vacua.
-First, the number of constraints for complex vacua is generally greater than or equal to that for real vacua, implying that certain parameters in the potential are more restricted in the complex case.
-Second, their Hessian positive definiteness conditions differ: a real vacuum requires its four leading principal minors to be positive, while a complex vacuum requires seven.
-Due to the more complex structure of complex vacua, we only give explicit expressions for the first four minors; the rest must be verified numerically or otherwise.
-In summary, complex vacua involve more phase degrees of freedom and therefore face significantly more restrictive constraints than those of real vacua.
+First, the number of constraints for complex vacua is generally no less than that for real vacua, implying tighter restrictions on certain potential parameters in the complex case.
+Second, the Hessian’s positive-definiteness conditions differ: a real vacuum requires its four leading principal minors to be positive, whereas a complex vacuum requires seven.
+Given their more intricate structure, we provide explicit expressions only for the first four minors; the remaining ones must be verified numerically or by other means.
+In summary, complex vacua involve more phase degrees of freedom and are therefore subject to significantly more restrictive constraints than real vacua.